July 4 Aftermath

 Geography played a part.
 I’d looked at Northwestern University in Evanston, Illinois, but the Lake Effect Winter (that seemed to last forever) scared me off.
 I also considered Brigham Young University (even though I am not a Mormon), but the jump from New Jersey to Utah was too immense, and the prohibition against tea (black tea) nixed it for me.
 I also contemplated Yale but their demand for an extra class of advanced math put the kibosh on them.
 Besides, what would I have had in common with Yalies?!

 Not that I had anything in common with spoiled rich Jews from Lawn-Giland, a “demographic” that comprised the majority of the student “body” at that time.
-I was, in fact, advised by more than one Jewish student not to publicize that fact that I was a Christian (WASP).
+I was, in fact, advised by more than one Jewish student not to publicize that fact that I am a Christian (WASP).
 It was an inclusive group, that one!

 In point of fact, those secular Jews did not include into their snobby, dismissive clique the conservative spiritual Jews who came from the poor, the very poor, side of the tracks.
 These students were poor in pocket, but not poor in spirit, and they were but a handful among this horde of secularists who believed they ran this university.
 Perhaps, in some ways, they did.